jasonmm/compojure-wiki/Home.md

-Compojure is a small web framework for the Clojure programming language.

-It uses a concise DSL to generate [[Ring|https://github.com/ring-clojure/ring/wiki]] handler functions.
+Compojure is a routing library for [[Ring|https://github.com/ring-clojure/ring]].
+If you're not familiar with Ring, this documentation may be difficult to understand.

 * [[Getting Started]]
 * [[Routes In Detail]]